 At first I thought I stepped on a loose rock but the more I think about it I recall I felt no resistance back when placed my foot, so I believe this must have been a part of the path that was missing, washed down to the river as runoff by the rain.
 But how it happened is not really important.

 The weight of my backpack (lots of heavy photography gear) pulled me down, I fell several meters into a riverbed and felt a strong hit to the right side of my face.
 Apparently my head was knocked against a large rock.
 But the funny thing is – it was the simplest stupidest accident ever.
 A stupid fall.
 Actually my first fall ever while hiking.
 I was not taking any photos, I was not running.
 I did not even reach down to look at something on the ground.
 Nothing.
 The pain was unbearable.
 I did not pass out, but I noticed my nose was bleeding like crazy.
 “I can’t believe this.
 How could this happen to ME?”
 Two thoughts immediately came into my head: first, are my teeth still in place?
 They were.
 Thank goodness.
 Second, what am I going to say to my girlfriend and my family?
-I promised them that I will be safe and that nothing bad can happen.
+I promised them that I would be safe and that nothing bad can happen.
 How will I even let them know?!
 Only then I realized that I was in the middle of a river, off track, and that it was already afternoon.
 “I might get stuck here!”
 However, I was extremely lucky – two kiwi hikers saw me and came down to help.
 They concluded that I had a broken cheekbone and we tried to walk back together but I could only walk a few hundred meters before losing my balance.
 I guess I might have had a minor concussion.
 They decided that it is better to split – one of them took my backpack and went uphill to get cell phone reception, the other one stayed with me.
 While we were waiting in the river, swarms of sandflies (New Zealand’s version of blackflies, Simulidae) were sucking every single drop of blood I had left in my body.
 I was so desperate I was ready to walk back at any cost.
 But deep inside I knew I was just being a pain in the neck to my helpers.
 I felt the remaining blood draining from my face when the first hiker came back without my backpack.
 He left it somewhere on the track because it was heavy.
 My camera gear!!!
 Aaarrrggghhh!!!
 Now I was really desperate to walk back.

 We waited a couple of hours for a land Search and Rescue team to show up (with my backpack.
 Thank goodness again).
 They were very nice and professional, and I was surprised to learn that they were all volunteers.
 They decided to call a chopper because we were too deep into the steep track, and carrying a stretcher was out of the question.
 I think the waiting was the worst part.
 It was already getting dark, the wind was chilly (left my coat in the car) and the sandflies were having their feast on our bodies.
 Eventually the chopper did arrive and pulled me up on a stretcher.
 We landed at Christchurch hospital, where the doctor congratulated me on my broken face.
 The first time I break something, and it had to be my face??
 Wow, seems like I am really good at getting into trouble.
 Surprisingly, my nose has survived the hit, but I had a broken cheekbone and a swollen black right eye.
 I looked hideous.
 I could just as well say I got into a street fight.
 Apart from that all was well, no harm done to my already shaky mental state or to my vision.
 The car with all my stuff (including my weta) was taken to the local police station, so the following day I had a nice police escort to reunite with my belongings.
 I drove back to Christchurch in weepy eyes – they were super sensitive but I was also so happy to be alive and well to tell this story.